victordgr8t/aws-bootcamp-cruddur-2023/journal/week1.md

 ```

-next we run the docker compose command, be sure to return to the root folder of the project before running the commands
+Next we run the docker compose command, make sure to return to the root folder of the project to avoid mistakes

 ```sh
 docker compose up

 ```

-- make sure to unlock the port on the ports tab next to terminal in vscode
+- Make sure to unlock the port on the ports tab next to terminal in vscode
 - Unlock the link for 4567 & 3000 to enable view in  browser
 - append to the url to `/api/activities/home` for 4567 to view contents